RF-UV-11/Image-Captioning/README.md

-# Image Captioning with Attention Mechanism
+# 🖼️ Image Captioning with Attention Mechanism

-This repository contains the implementation of an Image Captioning system using a combination of Convolutional Neural Network (CNN) for image encoding and Recurrent Neural Network (RNN) with an Attention Mechanism for generating descriptive captions.
+Welcome to the Image Captioning with Attention Mechanism repository!
+This project implements an Image Captioning system using a combination of Convolutional Neural Network (CNN) for image encoding and Recurrent Neural Network (RNN) with an Attention Mechanism for generating descriptive captions.

-## Overview
+## 🌟 Overview

 Image captioning is the task of generating a textual description for an input image.
 This project utilizes advanced deep learning techniques to automatically generate captions that describe the contents of images.

-## Key Components
+## 🔑 Key Components

 - **Encoder (CNN)**
   - Extracts features from input images using convolutional layers.